WebDevStudios/wd_s/README.md

 `npm run build` - Compile and build all assets.

-`npm run watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
-Also kicks off BrowserSync for hot-module reloading.
+`npm run start` - Automatically handle changes to CSS, JS, SVGs, and image sprites.

 ## Contributing and Support